llSourcell/azure_machine_learning/readme.md

-# Linear Regression Machine learning model development and operationlization using Azure ML Workbench
+# Overview

-This repo walks you through the development and operationalization of a Linear regression Machine learning model using Azure Machine Learning workbench
+This is the code for [this](https://youtu.be/LQEyK4POowk) video on Youtube by Siraj Raval on Azure Machine Learning.
+This repo walks you through the development and operationalization of a Linear regression Machine learning model using Azure Machine Learning workbench.
+Credits for this code go to [brijrajsingh](https://github.com/brijrajsingh/LinearRegression-AMLWorkbench).

 ### Pre-requisites